ubc-library-rc/intro-static-webpages/create-github-repository.md

 2
 {: .label .label-step}
-From your GitHub main page, click on the green New Repository button.
+From your GitHub main page, click on the plus icon, followed by the New Repository button.
 {: .step}

 3